sinasadjadi/mqtt-react-hook/README.md

 #### returns:

 * `unSubscribeTopic: ({ topic: string, options?: IClientSubscribeOptions }) => void`
-    * a function to force all subscription of the provided topic unsubscribe.
+    * A function to force all subscription of the provided topic unsubscribe.
-    * note: Generally, the status of the subscription hooks change to `unSubscribed` when:
+    * Note: Generally, the status of the subscription hooks change to `unSubscribed` when:
-        * component unmounts,
+        * Component unmounts.
-        * the `unSubscribe` function which returns from `useMqttSubscription` called.
+        * The `unSubscribe` function returned from `useMqttSubscription` is called.
-        * but what happen if there are 2 subscription hook at the same topic and one of them attempts to unsubscribe. in this case, the hook always check if there is a subscription at the provided topic:
-            * **There is another active subscription**: Only the status of the unsubscribing hook changes to unSubscribed, and it will no longer receive messages.
-            * **There is no other active subscription**: The MQTT client unsubscribes from the topic (mqtt.unsubscribe is called), and the status of the all topic subscription changes to unSubscribed.
-        * So instead, if you want to unsubscribe all subscriptions to the provided topic, simply call the `unSubscribeTopic`.
+        * When the `unSubscribeTopic` function is called, it will unsubscribe all subscriptions to the provided topic.
 * `getCache: (topic: string, buffer?: boolean) => undefined | TCacheItem`
+    * ``type TCacheItem = { time: Date payload: ArrayBuffer | object topic: string }``
     * A function to get the available cache for the provided topic.
     * params:
         * `topic`
         * `buffer` Determines whether you want to receive the raw message (Buffer) or the converted version (Object).
-    * TCacheItem:
-    * ``type TCacheItem = { time: Date payload: ArrayBuffer | object topic: string }``

 * `deleteCache: (topic: string) => void`
 * `clearCache: (topic: string) => void`

 ## TypeScript

-**Reacqtt** includes embedded type definitions to enhance your IDE experience and prevent errors like type coercion.
+**mqtt-react-hook** includes embedded type definitions to enhance your IDE experience and prevent errors like type coercion.

 This is an optional feature that may impact compilation time depending on your project size.
 However, it's highly recommended for developers using TypeScript to take advantage of the type enhancements it offers.